 The appropriate NYS Notice and Acknowledgement of Pay Rate and Payday Form must be completed for all new student workers.

-The SEO will no longer publish the annual Co-op Wage Schedule.
 Employers may use their own discretion when assigning co-op wages.
 For assistance, employers may contact the Co-op Office at 475-2301 to request a copy of their most recent Co-op Wage Survey.

 Unlike regular student employees, on-campus co-op students are also eligible for holiday pay for all Institute holidays falling within a given co-op employment semester.
 They are also eligible for sick pay on the ratio of two days per fall and spring semester and one sick day for summer co-op employment for a total of five sick days for the academic year.
 Sick day benefits are cumulative to a maximum of five (5) paid sick days per year.
 On-campus co-op employees are exempt from FICA withholding as long as they are registered for co-op and physically working on the RIT campus.